esettes/nand2tetris/README.md

 # nand2tetris

-###### _All files of this project are part of www.nand2tetris.org and the book "The Elements of Computing Systems by Nisan and Schocken, MIT Press._
+###### _All files of this project are part of www.nand2tetris.org and the book "The Elements of Computing Systems" by Nisan and Schocken, MIT Press._

 ### Implement computer's hardware